github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 end
 ```

 The code above uses the `ruby-git` gem to clone the repository using the app's installation token.
-This code clones the code in the same directory as `server.rb`.
+It clones the code in the same directory as `server.rb`.
 To run Git commands in the repository, the code needs to change into the repository directory.
 Before changing directories, the code stores the current working directory in a variable (`pwd`) to remember where to return before exiting the `clone_repository` method.

 From the repository directory, this code fetches and merges the latest changes (`@git.pull`), checks out the ref (`@git.checkout(ref)`), then changes the directory back to the original working directory (`pwd`).